Conservation development: Conservation buyer projects

-The first type he calls conservation buyer projects.
 In this situation, a land trust buys the property and places the ecologically important areas under a conservation easement.
-They then resell the land, including the easement, to a conservation buyer.
-The buyer cannot build on the easement, but may do so on the remaining, unprotected portion.
-This technique usually results in a few houses being built on the piece of land, resulting in a low density.
+The land is then resold, including the easement, to a conservation buyer.
+The buyer cannot build on the easement but may do so on the remaining, unprotected portion.
+This technique usually results in a few houses being built on the piece of land, resulting in a low density development.
 According to a study undertaken by Milder & Clark, 98.4% of the total land receives protection, the highest amongst the four conservation development types.

 Conservation and limited development projects

-The second type identified by Milder is called conservation and limited development projects (CLDP).
-They are often carried out by land trusts, and occasionally by conservation-minded developers or landowners.
+Conservation and limited development projects (CLDP) are a type of development often carried out by land trusts, and occasionally by conservation-minded developers or landowners.
 Real estate is developed for sale on an open market, and the profit is used to finance conservation of the nearby land.
 Milder & Clark found that 93.5% of the total land area is protected under this type of development.
 Recent studies done on the effectiveness of CLDPs in protecting, restoring and managing threatened resources reveal that it is significantly more effective at doing so, in comparison to conservation subdivisions and conventional development.

 Conservation subdivisions

-Conservation subdivisions are the third and best-known type of conservation development.
-This is a development that "sets aside a major portion of the site as conservation land" and clusters housing on the remaining portion.
+Conservation subdivisions are a type of development that "sets aside a major portion of the site as conservation land" and clusters housing on the remaining portion.
 The houses are built on lots smaller than usual, meaning the density of the development nears the maximum allowed by zoning.
 Unlike conservation and limited development projects, a homeowners' association manages the protected land.
 These associations may lack knowledge and have different goals regarding the lands' management, which may result in a less than ideally managed conservation.
 As a result of this and other factors, a study found that on average only 57.1% of the total land area is protected from development.

 Conservation-oriented planned development projects

-The final type identified by Milder is called conservation-oriented planned development projects.
-These are large-scale development projects found in suburban and exurban areas.
+Conservation-oriented planned development projects are large-scale development projects found in suburban and exurban areas.
 The scale of the projects means large tracts of land can be protected.
 They typically have densities nearing the zoned maximum and feature of a mix of housing types and land uses.
 The resulting percentage of protected land is 71.3.